Agent009/timekeepers-server/README.md

 ## Roadmap

-* Refactor CRUD logic from client to server
+* Refactor CRUD logic from client to server.
+* Secure the API (e.g. JWT).
 * Remove all MongoDB interaction from the client.
 This should solely happen in the server.
 * Add web socket functionality for a more robust PubSub.
 * Relocate **Livepeer** functionality from client to server.